Harisalghifary/Harisalghifary/README.md

 - 👋 Hi, I’m @Harisalghifary
-- 👀 I’m interested in software engineering, machine learning, and game development
+- 👀 I’m interested in software engineering, blockchain, and game development
-- 🌱 I’m currently learning GO, Java and also blockchain
+- 🌱 I’m currently interisting in blockchain industry
 - 💞️ I’m looking to collaborate on open source project
 - ✍️ 365 Daily Code Challenge in Leetcode and start a medium articles project
 - 📫 How to reach me haris.solo68@gmail.com